yathit/yathit-inboxcrm-help/_posts/2000-06-05-configuration.md

 ### Modules

 Adjust the SugarCRM meta data as a result with the REST API method named `get_module_fields` using `Modules`.
+Your CRM meda data can be download as json file in Sugar Setting panel.

 The following configuration adjusts the correct grouping for the `campaing_name` fields.
 (Note: incorrect spelling).